Asifnewaz/SimpleSwiftManager/DummyCode/MakeCocoaPod.md

 # CocoaPods

 ## Prepare POD's Template and Data
-**Step 1:** Create New POD Template and follow instruction
+**Step 1:** Create New POD Template
 ```bash
 pod lib create POD_NAME
 ```
+Enter the command in the terminal, you will be asked a few question that needs to be answered.
+Questions are like:
+* What platform do you want to use?? [ iOS / macOS ]
+* What language do you want to use?? [ Swift / ObjC ]
+* Would you like to include a demo application with your library? [ Yes / No ]
+* Which testing frameworks will you use? [ Specta / Kiwi / None ]
+* Would you like to do view based testing? [ Yes / No ]
+* What is your class prefix?

+After giving answers a new XCode project will be open with pod library configuration.

-* Step 1.1: Now you can add your class/assets or other staff in pods Development Pods section
+* Step 1.1: Now you can add your class/assets or other staff inside the following path

+`pods > Development Pods > 'Your_Pod_Name' > `

-**Step 2:** Create New Git Repo then add the library to git
+**Step 2:** Create New Git Repo for maintaining source code

-**Step 3:** Push The new pod template project to git
+**Step 3:** Push the newly created projec file to git.

 ## Publish POD Publically: